FrSh28/Coriolis_Force_Simulation/README.md

 Requirement:

-Note:\n
-You have to install Python27 before installing VPython
+Note:  You have to install Python27 before installing VPython

 Python2.7